stride3d/stride-docs/en/manual/scripts/types-of-script/async-script.md

 ## Overridable methods

-Asynchronous scripts feature 2 methods which can be overriden in order to perform game logic.
+Asynchronous scripts feature 2 methods which can be overridden in order to perform game logic.

 > [!NOTE]
 > These methods **only get called during runtime** - they will never be called in Game Studio.